-(3) If a family or household member has requested to be notified pursuant to RCW 9.41.340, a law enforcement agency must:
+(3) If a family or household member or intimate partner has requested to be notified pursuant to RCW 9.41.340, a law enforcement agency must:

-(a) Provide notice to the family or household member within one business day of verifying that the requirements in subsection (1) of this section have been met; and
+(a) Provide notice to the family or household member or intimate partner within one business day of verifying that the requirements in subsection (1) of this section have been met; and

 (b) Hold the firearm in custody for seventy-two hours from the time notification has been provided.

-(4) The provisions of chapter 130, Laws of 2015 shall not apply to circumstances where a law enforcement officer has momentarily obtained a firearm from an individual and would otherwise immediately return the firearm to the individual during the same interaction.
+(5) The provisions of chapter 130, Laws of 2015 and subsection (4) of this section shall not apply to circumstances where a law enforcement officer has momentarily obtained a firearm or concealed pistol license from an individual and would otherwise immediately return the firearm or concealed pistol license to the individual during the same interaction.